 2. Fairy Tale Syndrome

 Talking about teen drama, we can continue with the fairy tale syndrome, where the main characters are always optimistic and ready to do whatever it takes to supposedly help others but they end up screwing things most of the time.
-Hail time traveling powers that can fix every mistake and Chloe’s numerous deaths.
-Point is, their impulsive and hasty behavior is simply incompatible with their peace and love believes, it’s just ridiculous.
-Oh, and there are hugs and kisses about dozens of times all across the game.
-In the end nothing really ends up alright, bad things always happen – it’s part of life, it’s part of nature… it’s part of any reality.
+Hail time-traveling powers that can fix every mistake and Chloe’s numerous deaths.
+Point is, their impulsive and hasty behavior is simply incompatible with their peace and love belief, it’s just ridiculous.
+Oh, and there are hugs and kisses dozens of times all across the game.
+In the end, nothing really ends up alright, bad things always happen – it’s part of life, it’s part of nature… it’s part of any reality.

 1. Poor and Rushed Ending

 Well, I think the ending was the last proof that many players needed to realize that this game is indeed a huge disappointment.
 It didn’t start as one but it slowly walked towards this path.
 Life is Strange ending is awful in so many ways because one of them is what everyone expected, Chloe had to die at the very beginning in order to preserve the timeline, thus avoiding the environmental consequences.
 But the second choice is just, I would call it a direct antithesis alternative because it’s the complete opposite of the other ending.
 I guess developers had no better concepts or ideas and that’s the result.
 Let’s murder thousands of people, watch them perish away, and then… let’s drive away and pretend it never happened.
 Chloe & Max are forever friends in the wonderland of time travel disaster.